Finding Your Sweet Spot: Balancing Mileage, Intensity, and Strength for Smarter Training

 Strength as the silent partner

-- Track the feel – after each week, note fatigue, soreness, and how the hard session felt.
-Adjust mileage up or down by 5 % and repeat.
+- Track the feel – each week, note your energy levels, any muscle soreness, and how that hard effort felt.
+Bump mileage up or down by 5 % and see how the next week unfolds.

 Why personalised pace zones matter